 Dr. Lee writes: "2020 to 2021 has been a very unique time for American minorities.
 My new commission is specifically tailored to address the awareness of unfortunate Asian Hate Crimes that continue since COVID started.
 By incorporating traditional folk songs and children’s songs from their originating Asian countries, I hope people can gain understanding, appreciation and respect towards our Asian-American heritages. "

-Described as “stunning,” and a “musician to keep an eye on” by the New York Times, cellist An-Lin Bardin currently freelances and teaches both music and math in the greater NYC area.
+Described as “stunning,” by the New York Times, cellist An-Lin Bardin currently freelances and teaches both music and math in the greater NYC area.
 As the cellist of the Vinca Quartet, she performed extensively throughout Europe and the US, including Carnegie’s Weill Hall, Aspen, and Vilar Performing Arts Center.
 Bardin’s performances have been broadcast on Deutschlandradio and WNYC.
 She is a laureate of several international quartet competitions, including the Paolo Borciani Quartet Competitions in Reggio Emilia, Italy, and the Fischoff, the Plowman, the Yellow Springs, Chesapeake, and the International Chamber Music Ensemble Competitions in the United States.
 A recipient of a DAAD fellowship which enabled her to work with the Vogler String Quartet in Stuttgart, Germany, Bardin also studied extensively with Gunter Pichler and Valentin Erben of the Alban Berg Quartet, Walter Levine, Heime Mueller, and the Artemis String Quartet under the auspices of the ProQuartet program in Paris, France, and with the Emerson String Quartet through the Carnegie Hall Chamber Music Workshops.
 She was a graduate assistant to the Takacs Quartet at the University of Colorado at Boulder for two years as part of the graduate quartet residency program.
 A strong proponent of music education, Bardin was a founding member of Music Haven, an intensive mentorship program serving youth from low-income neighborhoods in New Haven, Connecticut.
 She also founded two ongoing music educational programs in rural Washington State through the Gorgeous Sounds Residency Program.
 Raised in California by two nuclear physicists, Bardin began her cello studies at the age of eight with Irene Sharp.
 She holds a B.S. from Yale University in Geology and Geophysics, and an M.M. from the Yale School of Music, where she studied with Aldo Parisot and was a member of the Grammy-Award-winning Yale Cellos.